ramjkumar/learning/iqs/react.md

 **Example**: If your app is rendering a complex list while a user types in a search box, Concurrent Mode ensures the input stays responsive, instead of lagging or freezing.

 **In Short**: Concurrent Mode = The brain behind React’s non-blocking, priority-based, and super-smooth rendering

+### ❓ What is Reconciliation in React and how does it work under the hood?

+Reconciliation is the core algorithm React uses to efficiently update the DOM when the component’s state or props change.
+It determines what exactly needs to change in the UI instead of re-rendering everything.

+When something changes in your app, React creates a new Virtual DOM tree and compares it to the previous one — this process is called Diffing.
+React then applies the minimal number of real DOM changes needed to make the UI match the latest Virtual DOM.

+**How It Works**:
+- React builds a new Virtual DOM tree when data changes.
+- It compares (diffs) this new tree with the old one.
+- If an element’s type is the same, React updates its attributes and keeps its child structure.
+- If an element’s type differs, React removes the old one and mounts a new DOM node.
+- Finally, it batches updates for better performance.

+**Example**: If only one `<li>` in a list changes, React will update just that `<li>` — not the entire list.

+**Key Concept**: Reconciliation ensures React apps stay fast, responsive, and efficient by minimizing unnecessary DOM operations.